Images affect what we think, remember, feel, do and act.

 The answer is no secret to advertisers.

-Billions of dollars are spent annually to find the right imagery to sell a product, service, or idea.
+Billions of dollars are spent annually to find the right imagery to sell a product, a service business idea, or online business idea.

 Consider how much the top brands spends on advertising to influence us.